makrai/notes/badal20-loneliness-nlp.md

 Prediction of Loneliness in Older Adults Using Natural Language Processing:
   Exploring Sex Differences in Speech
 2020
-Varsha D. Badal, SA Graham, Depp, Shinkawa, Yamada, Palinkas, Kim, Cheol, Jeste
+VD Badal, SA Graham, CA Depp, K Shinkawa, Y Yamada, LA Palinkas, H Kim, DV Jeste, EE Lee

 # Introduction

 * While loneliness and social isolation may be interrelated,
   * loneliness is a distinct construct − some people feel “lonely in a crowd”
   * interviews
-    * qualitative (e.g., open-ended or semi-structured interviews) and
+    * qualitative (eg, open-ended or semi-structured interviews) and
-    * quantitative (e.g., based on the University of California Loneliness Scal)
+    * quantitative (eg, based on the Uni of California Loneliness Scale)
 * nuanced features are not easily assessed by the human eye
   * such as word choice, expressed emotions, and sentence structure
-* NLP e.g. parts-of-speech tagging, named entity recognition and parsing
+* NLP eg parts-of-speech tagging, named entity recognition and parsing
   * NLU is a subset of NLP which is more aligned with comprehension
     * tasks such as reasoning, translation, summarization, question-answering, sentiment and emotion analysis